snowformatics/BlasterQt/paper/paper.md

 “Blaster” is available as Microsoft Windows installer and the open source code is accessible on GitHub with xx license.

+# Design and Implementation

+The Blaster software was implemented using Python 2.7. and PyQt4 was used for the graphical user interface development.
+Blast 2.2 (1), Bowtie (2), clustalw2 (3) are required command line tools which will be automatically installed with the Blaster software.

+The executable was created with py2exe-0.6.9. and InnoSetup 5 and runs on Microsoft Windows operation system XP, 7 and 10.

+A help file is available under http://labtools.ipk-gatersleben.de/help/BlasterQt/BlasterQt.html

+# Conclusions

+We developed a Python based desktop application called Blaster (about 200 download per year) with a user-friendly GUI to provide an easy access to the most common sequence alignment tools such as Blast and Bowtie with allowing the use of a custom database.
+With providing a Windows installer we overcome the hurdle for complicated system setup which requeieres to isntall a Python intepereter, Blast, clustalw and bowtie command line tools.
+The results are provided as text files which can be easily viwed and analyzed by standard software packages e.g. Excel.

+# Acknowledgements

+Patrick

 This is a proof of concept integration between a GitHub [@GitHub] repo and figshare [@figshare] in an effort to get a DOI for a GitHub repository.
 When a repository is tagged for release on GitHub, Fidgit [@Fidgit] will import the release into figshare thus giving the code bundle a DOI.
 In a somewhat meta fashion, Fidgit is publishing itself to figshare with DOI 'https://doi.org/10.6084/m9.figshare.828487' [@figshare_archive].

 -![Fidgit deposited in figshare.](figshare_article.png)